-^{}Note: Interpreted mineralisation is domained into different sand types based on drill logging data and publicly available soil mapping information, above a basal surface wireframe defined based on the current drill sampling depths.
-Depletion zones include the upper 0.5 m for rehabilitation purposes, and minor swamp zones in the east and south of the modelled area.
+Note: Interpreted silica sand layer is domained above a basal surface wireframe defined based on the current drill sampling depths.
+A depletion zone consisting of the upper 0.5 m is reserved for rehabilitation purposes, is not estimated or reported.
 Differences may occur due to rounding.